Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Introduction

 \section{Introduction}

-The upcoming Compressed Baryonic Matter (CBM) experiment at the future Facility for Antiproton and Ion Research (FAIR) will be a dedicated heavy ion experiment operating in fixed target mode (Au+Au collision up to 35 AGeV) and is planned to explore the properties of nuclear matter at moderate temperature and high baryon density \cite {peter,hone,volker}.
-One of the characteristic features of FAIR is its high luminosity beam which would be suitable to study rare probes of such hot and dense medium.
-The state of art large acceptance detectors of CBM experiment will give it access to almost the entire forward rapidity hemisphere.
+The upcoming Compressed Baryonic Matter (CBM) experiment at the future Facility for Antiproton and Ion Research (FAIR) will be a dedicated heavy ion experiment operating in fixed target mode ($Au+Au$ collision up to 35\textit{A} GeV) and is planned to explore the properties of nuclear matter at moderate temperature and high baryon density \cite {peter,peter1,hone,volker}.
+In heavy ion collisions at FAIR energies, the baryon density is expected to be extremely high, something of the order of 5-10 times the normal nuclear matter density.
+As a result, effects which couple to baryon density are expected to be very prominent in this energy regime \cite{vogel}.
+One of the characteristic features of FAIR is its high luminosity beam, which would be suitable for probing such a hot and dense medium.
+The state-of-the-art large acceptance detectors of the CBM experiment will give it access to almost the entire forward rapidity hemisphere.
 Thus, the evolution of the width of the rapidity distribution with beam energy and centrality will be experimentally addressed.
-Due to different scattering cross-sections of hadrons, this evolution is believed to be sensitive to the final state re-scattering of the produced particles \cite{width, width1}.
-Moreover, different kinetic behavior at late hadronic stage of various hadronic species \cite{hirano} are also expected to influence the evolution of the width of the rapidity distribution on beam energy and centrality.